balogsun/SeunB-mentoring-docs/CICD/CICD.md

   <img width="766" alt="image" src="https://github.com/user-attachments/assets/39b5e438-4c02-4454-9a46-7404d7d0eb92">

-### **I have written below a Config File that will securely integrate the hotel booking application for circleCI**
+### **I have written below a Config File that will securely integrate the hotel booking application for CircleCI**

-   **Note**, I have deliberately instructed the security tools to bypass any vulnerabilty just for demo purposes only.
+   **Note**, I have deliberately instructed the security tools to bypass any vulnerability just for demo purposes only.
    The pipeline will fail with an `exit code` if there are any vulnerabilities found in the code or docker images built.
 For production purpose, remove the string `|| true` in the config file.

     ```yaml